MathiasSteilenAxpo/Interview-Data-Driven-Merit-Order/README.md

 You can find both relevant files in the "Take-Home" Folder in this repo:

-- **Generation by Type**
+- **Power Generation by Type**
-- **Commercial Flows**
+- **Commercial Flows of Electricity**

 ## Instructions

-The goal of this exercise is to learn something about power generation and flows in France via **Exploratory Data Analysis (EDA)**.
+The goal of this exercise is to learn something about power generation and flows in France and get a feeling for working with time series data via **Exploratory Data Analysis (EDA)**.

 Using Python and your favourite plotting package, create a handful of visualisations or summary statistics to present in the final meeting.
-Focus on:
+Focus on two aspects:

 - Generation by type
 - Day-ahead commercial flows *(ignore total flows)*

-We interested in your approach to handling and cleaning the data, so bring your code in a presentable format to explain your work steps (e.g. Jupyter Notebook).
+We are interested in your approach to handling and cleaning the data, so bring your code in a presentable format to explain your work steps (e.g. Jupyter Notebook).

 ## Hints